Actify

 Add one more meeting

-By now your first meeting has a rhythm.
+Your first meeting has a rhythm now.
 Pick a second recurring meeting and start the same way — Surface question, 2 minutes.
-You're now running question rounds in two meetings per week.
-The people who overlap between meetings become your ambassadors: they'll say 'We do this in the other meeting too, it's actually fun.'
+You're running question rounds in two meetings per week.
+People who attend both become your ambassadors: they'll say 'We do this in the other meeting too, it's actually kind of fun.'

 Second meeting intro script

 Use different questions in each meeting so people who attend both don't get bored.
-Keep a running list in a shared doc or Actify.
+Keep a shared running list.

 4